grafana/metrictank/docs/community.md

 ## Governance

-If you are interested in how we make decisions about team members, feature requests, or prioritization of work, please read our [governance policy][governance]
+If you are interested in how we make decisions about team members, feature requests, or pull requests, please read our [governance policy][governance]

 [userlist]: https://groups.google.com/forum/#!forum/metrictank-users/
 [devlist]: https://groups.google.com/forum/#!forum/metrictank-dev/